AssmaaSamadi/WGAN-GP-With-REM/README.md

 The data is available at:
 https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-3732

-To preprocess it after dowloading it
+To preprocess it after dowloading it you need:

-at first adjust the data path in the preprocessing.py script in the data folder then run: python data_preprocessing.py
+At first to adjust the data path in the preprocessing.py script in the data folder then run: python data_preprocessing.py

 # To Train WGAN-GP on your data
 Run: python Wgan_best.py

 ## To tune the WGAN-GP
 Run: OptunaWgan.py